intershop/intershop-pwa/docs/guides/multi-site-configurations.md

 - **features**: Comma-separated list of activated features
 - **lang**: The default language as defined in the Angular CLI environment
 - **theme**: The theme used for the channel (format: `<theme-name>(|<icon-color>)?`)
+- **protected**: Selectively unprotect a given domain and/or baseHref.
+Only applies in combination with globally activated nginx basic authentication.

 Dynamically directing the PWA to different ICM installations can be done by using: